-The Hopkins Extreme Materials Institute is pleased to announce that its annual HEMI Seed Grant Program is now accepting applications for 2017.
+The Hopkins Extreme Materials Institute's annual HEMI Seed Grant Program is now accepting applications for 2018.
 The goal of this program is to provide seed funding to advance the fundamental science associated with materials and structures under extreme conditions.

 - Structures in extreme environments, such as blast, extreme temperatures, impact/crash, natural hazards, disasters, nuclear events